kartben/agile-scripts/readme.md

 Once component started you can visit http://127.0.0.1:8000 to access the AGILE user interface and start building your IoT solution

+Update
+---

+Use `./agile update` to download the newest version of AGILE component.
+Note that this is different from `git pull`, which updates the startup scripts only.

 Troubleshooting
 ---
 You can access the logs with `./compose/agile-compose logs` and view all logs.